 - Fully Automated Modernization

 - This option fits well for large, single or multi-language applications that are actively maintained, valueable and irreplacable.
 TSRI's solution uses model-driven, AI-based, fully automated methods to achieve 100% automation in the modernization of a source application to a target language and architecture of your choice.
 Learn more about the advantages of the fully automated approach here.

 - Semi-Automated Modernization

-- Semi-Automated Modernization technologies an work, if the source application is small or very small and you have a specific reason to choose a less automated method.
+- Semi-Automated Modernization technologies can work if the source application is small or very small and you have a specific reason to choose a less automated method.
 However, because of the manual input required to fill gaps in the transformation, the transformation risk with semi-automated modernization increases corresponding to the size of the application, because humans are in the loop touching the code and introducing errors.
-For example, transliterators (which translate code "line-by-line") produce legacy-like target code that must be manually edited.
+For example, transliterators (which translate code "line by line") produce legacy-like target code that must be manually edited.
 Other semi-automated model-driven approaches require additional manual rewriting, often for large amounts of code at large expense and risk.
 This increases the chances of schedule overrun and increasing costs, and does not allow for automated refactoring, or flexible approaches that allow for mid-project changes.

 - As a result, semi-automated solutions that can handle one or two languages are typically not good solutions for larger projects.
-Even an automation level of 95%, on a 1,000,000 line application, means that 50,000 lines of code or more must be manually written, at dramatic expense.
+Even an automation level of 95% on a 1 million line application means 50,000 lines of code or more must be manually written at dramatic expense.